 About

-Analog Senses is a website about the human side of technology, featuring links and articles on design, photography, Apple and the tech industry in general, as well as other interesting things currently happening on planet Earth.
+Analog Senses is a website about the human side of technology, featuring links, commentary and long-form articles about design, photography and the digital life, as well as other interesting things currently happening on planet Earth.
 It is written and produced by Álvaro Serrano.

 In mid-2014 I was diagnosed with Type-1 Diabetes, which means my body cannot regulate my blood-sugar levels on its own.